jackryanoracoy/twilightbloom/README.md

-# Moonshine
+# Twilightbloom

-Moonshine (Front-end Web Development Boilerplate) - A Scalable and Maintainable Architecture.
+Twilightbloom (Front-end Web Development Boilerplate) - A Scalable and Maintainable Architecture.

 ## Getting Started

-Get started with Moonshine, a scalable and maintainable architecture for building responsive, mobile-first web apps or sites.
+Get started with Twilightbloom, a scalable and maintainable architecture for building responsive, mobile-first web apps or sites.
-Moonshine helps you build not only fast but scalable and maintainable web apps or sites.
-With Moonshine you have a package that is built with the combined knowledge and effort of some great developers, from their methodology, codes, packages, etc...
+Twilightbloom helps you build not only fast but scalable and maintainable web apps or sites.
+With Twilightbloom you have a package that is built with the combined knowledge and effort of some great developers, from their methodology, codes, packages, etc...

-Ready to kick-start your project using Moonshine?
-Download Moonshine package or check Moonshine releases.
+Ready to kick-start your project using Twilightbloom?
+[Read the documentation page](https://jackryanoracoy.github.io/twilightbloom).
 Be sure to have your pages set up with the latest design and development standards.
 That means using an HTML5 doctype and including a viewport meta tag for proper responsive behaviors.
 Or you can use our boilerplate.html included in the package.

 ### Content